Research

 China Company Transformation Indicator (CCTI): Methodology Design

-At IMD, I co-developed the methodological framework for the China Company Transformation Indicator, a sector-level benchmark assessing how firms in China build resilience and cultivate new growth engines under shifting domestic and global conditions.
-Our 2024 CCTI Report is the first China-focused report ever produced under this initiative, documenting the inaugural methodology and sector rankings, with cross-sector insights and the factor framework used to evaluate corporate transformation performance in China.
+At IMD, I co-developed the methodological framework for the China Company Transformation Indicator, a sector-level benchmark assessing how firms in China build resilience.
+Our 2024 CCTI Report documents the inaugural methodology and sector rankings, providing cross-sector insights and the factor framework used to evaluate corporate transformation performance.